VigneshVSV/hololinked/README.md

 ```

-In this case, instead of generating an internal container, the setter method is called when ``integration_time`` property is set.
+In this case, instead of generating an internal container, the setter method is called when `integration_time` property is set.
 One might add the hardware commanding logic to apply the property onto the device here.

-Further, In Web of Things (WoT) terminology, these properties generate the property affordance schema to become accessible
-by the [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
-It is recommended to strictly use JSON compliant types
-for most non-speed critical applications, or register type replacements for converting non-JSON to JSON.
+Further, those familiar with Web of Things (WoT) terminology may note that these properties generate the property affordance schema to become accessible by the [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
+It is recommended to strictly use JSON compliant types for most non-speed critical applications, or register type replacements for converting non-JSON to JSON.
 These possibilities are discussed in the docs.
-An example of generated property affordance for ``integration_time`` is as follows:`
+An example of generated property affordance for `integration_time` is as follows:

 ```JSON
 "integration_time": {